EkeminiEdward/Amazon-E-Commerce-Analysis/README.md

 # Amazon E-Commerce Analytics & Executive Intelligence Dashboard
-> *One sentence.
-What did you analyze, build, or solve - and why does it matter?*

 ---

 ## ⚙️ Project Type Flags
-> *Check what applies.
-This helps reviewers and collaborators understand the nature of the work at a glance.
-Delete this block before publishing.*

 -  Exploratory Data Analysis (EDA)
 - [ ] SQL Analysis / Querying